 - A swollen belly or pain that doesn’t go away

-- A hard time pooping or passing gas
+- Trouble pooping or passing gas

-- A queasy feeling or are throwing up
+- A queasy feeling or throwing up

 - A full feeling in your stomach after small amounts of food or drink